v-research/cybersecurity/prototypes/README.md

 ## (Alpha 1) Cybersecurity Risk Assessment Tool

-Contains a tool-chain for the cybersecurity risk assessment based on the theory defined in [(paper 0)](../reports).
+Contains a tool-chain for the cybersecurity risk assessment based on the theory defined in our white paper [The Etiology of Cybersecurity](../reports).

 [![](../presentations/demo.webp)](https://www.youtube.com/watch?v=oakPpYRTCLg)